wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/Syntax/CSS/CSS-Layout-Reference.md

 - [2017-How to make your HTML responsive by adding a single line of CSS](https://parg.co/Upx): In this article I’ll teach you how to use CSS Grid to create a super cool image grid which varies the amount of columns with the width of the screen.

 - [2017-Debugging CSS Grid Layouts With Firefox Grid Inspector](https://parg.co/U3i)

+- [2018-CSS Grid + Flexbox Solving Real-world Problems](https://parg.co/Ukv): The challenge for this would be supporting Internet Explorer 11 and Safari 9+.